-Students will have two opportunities per year to sit the minimum standard online tests in each area of Reading, Numeracy and Writing, in Year 10, 11 and 12.
+Students will have four opportunities per year to sit the minimum standard online tests in each area of Reading, Numeracy and Writing, in Year 10, 11 and 12.
 Students will also have up to 5 years from the time they start the HSC courses to sit the minimum standard online tests.
 The tests must be administered by schools via a lockdown browser.
+At The Jannali High School the minimum standards testing commences in Term 2 of Year 10.